$6,995 | Completing Grades 9–12

 Say goodbye to your new friends and head home with stories, skills, and a whole new view of the world.

-What to Expect: Quiet nights under the stars in Sardinia, morning light filtering through tent walls, and a few nights of city sleepovers as we wrap up in Rome.
+Quiet nights under the stars in Sardinia, morning light filtering through tent walls, and a few nights of city sleepovers as we wrap up in Rome.

-We prepare most meals as a group using fresh, local ingredients—often sourced from Italian markets and small producers.
+We prepare most meals as a group using fresh, local ingredients often sourced from Italian markets and small producers.

 Cook Crew: Teens rotate through daily roles to help plan, prep, cook, and clean alongside leaders.